jxxcarlson/analyticsServer/README.md

 The route for these requests is `/analytics`.
 The  server will also accept `GET /analytics/hello`, responding with *Yes, I am alive*.

-The app is written in Haskel:
+The app is written in Haskell:

 ```
 $ stack build